Thursday, January 17, 2019

 Answer:

-(1)Macaulay felt that knowledge of English would allow Indians to read some of the finest literature the world had produced.
-It would make them aware of the developments in Western Science and philosophy.
+2.They felt that knowledge of English would allow Indians to read some of the finest literature of the world, it would make them aware of the developments in Western science and philosophy.

 Question.1.
 Name the different languages that William Jones studied.